GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

 ### Brute Force Protection

-New to version 3.1.4, the following parameters are listed under the `authenticationProtectionConfiguration` header.
+The following parameters are listed under the `authenticationProtectionConfiguration` header.
 These four parameters help protect against brute force attacks by periodically delaying login requests that occur too frequently in too short a period of time.

 Name                                  | Description
 --------------------------------------|------------